Orange County Modern Quilt Guild Bylaws

 E. Block-of-the-Month/Quarter – Chairperson(s) shall select and print pattern(s) and be responsible for the Block-of-the-Month/Quarter at general meetings.

-G. Membership – Chairperson(s) shall be responsible for the collect and maintain a record of dues and all members, update the MQG website with current member information and providing member information.
+G. Membership – Chairperson(s) shall be responsible to collect and maintain a record of dues and all members, update the MQG website with current member information, and providing member information and the distributing the membership roster to members.
+They are also responsible for

 H. Workshop and Speakers – Chairperson(s) shall search for guest speakers and workshop instructors.